liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migration-spd.md

 Supported lookups for user include:

 - User name.
-An Active Directory (AD) user in the workflow will be mapped to a Microsoft Entra user in migration Power Automate flow.
+An Active Directory (AD) user in the workflow are mapped to a Microsoft Entra user in migration Power Automate flow.

 Unsupported lookups for user include: